WenZhihao666/MI-GNN/README.md

 # Meta-Inductive Node Classification across Graphs
-We provide the implementaion of MI-GNN model, which is the source code for the SIGIR 2021 paper"Meta-Inductive Node Classification across Graphs".
+We provide the implementaion of MI-GNN model, which is the source code for the SIGIR 2021 paper "Meta-Inductive Node Classification across Graphs". https://dl.acm.org/doi/pdf/10.1145/3404835.3462915

 The repository is organised as follows:
 - dataset/: contains 5 benchmark datasets: Flickr, Yelp, Cuneiform, COX2 and DHFR.
 Note: all the five datasets are processed datasets and we can directly use them once we download all this repository.